Kashiwa Reysol: AFC Champions League debut

+Relegation and return to the top flight (2018–2021)

+In 2018, Kashiwa long stay in the top division came to an end when the club finished in the relegation zone in the 2018 season, resulting in relegation to the J2 League for the first time since 2010.
+Kashiwa responded strongly to relegation the following season.
+Under Brazilian manager Nelsinho Baptista, who returned to helms the club guided them to dominated the J2 League in the 2019 season.
+Kashiwa then won the league title and secured immediate promotion back to the J1 League.

+The 2020 season marked the club's return to the top flight, where they finished in the upper half of the table, demonstrating a successful rebuilding process.
+The team's attacking style and reliance on young players helped establish stability following their promotion.

+By the 2025 season, Kashiwa had re-emerged as one of the strongest sides in the league.
+Throughout the season, the club mounted a serious challenge for the league title and remained near the top of the standings for much of the campaign.
+The league titles race ultimately went down to the final matchday, with Kashiwa competing closely with Kashima Antlers.
+Although Kashiwa finished as runners-up after a narrow points difference, the season represented the club's strongest league performance since their historic title victory in 2011 and signaled a return to the continental tournament where the club qualified to the 2026–27 AFC Champions League Elite.

+Team image

+Anthem

+Kashiwa Reysol's anthem is We Are Reysol', which is sung by anime singer Hironobu Kageyama.
+The song released in 1994, the same year Reysol got promoted to J1.

 Rivalries

 Marunouchi Gosanke

 Historically, Kashiwa Reysol's fiercest rivals have been JEF United Chiba and the Urawa Reds, both close neighbors.
 The three were co-founders of the Japan Soccer League (JSL) in 1965, and spent most seasons in the top tier through the JSL era.
 Because of their former parent companies' headquarters all being based in Marunouchi, Tokyo, the three clubs were known as the Marunouchi Gosanke (丸の内御三家, "Marunouchi Big Three") and fixtures among them were known as the Marunouchi derbies.

 Chiba derby

 Reysol and JEF United Chiba first met in 1941 in the ancient Kanto regional football league.
 The two clubs are both now based in Chiba Prefecture, and their rivalry is known as the Chiba derby.
 They play a pre-season friendly match every year, popularly known as the Chibagin Cup (i.e., Chiba Bank Cup) since 1995.

 Others

 Reysol also has a rivalry with Kashima Antlers (commonly called Tonegawa clásico), FC Tokyo (commonly called Kanamachi derby) and Omiya Ardija (commonly called Nodasen derby).